 Among the chords of four notes, the seventh chords constitute a very important subset.
-They are obtained by placing another third above the two that form the triads, so that a seventh interval arises between the triads' root and the additional note.
-Therefore, they contain the root, the (major or minor) third, the (augmented or diminished) fifth and the (major, minor or diminished) seventh.
+They are obtained by placing another third above the triads, so that a seventh interval arises between the triads' root and the additional note.
+Therefore, they contain the root, the third, the fifth and the (major, minor or diminished) seventh.
 To be specific: